COMMUTERS will have a say in the future of Dublin’s transportation system for the first time.

 Consultations have already taken place with business and community groups, tourism organisations, and representatives from counties Dublin, Kildare, Meath and Wicklow.

-The strategy has now being opened for public input before a consultation process begins through advertising, public meetings and websites.
+The strategy has been opened for public input before a consultation process begins through advertising, public meetings and websites.

-“Works will be taking place at different places at different times, and whatever disruptions there will be confined to a particular area.
+He also attempted to ease concerns of disruption during the construction of the Metro North and Interconnector between 2010 and 2015: “Works will be taking place at different places at different times, and whatever disruptions there will be confined to a particular area.”

 Meanwhile, the Green Party will launch its submission to the Government’s public consultation on Sustainable Travel and Transport tomorrow.